Dearborn Public Library

 At the annual township election, it is voted that the Township of Dearborn shall establish a Free Public Library in accordance with Act No. 164 of the Public Acts of 1877

 The Dearborn Township Board appoints a Provisional Library Board to hold office until April, 1923.
-(Members: Miss Clara L. Snow, Mrs. Frank McDonald, Mr. William J. Cameron, Mr. Clyde Ford, Mr. A. R. Little and Mr. Frank Fellrath.)
+(Members: Clara L. Snow, Frank McDonald, William J. Cameron, Clyde Ford, A. R. Little, and Frank Fellrath.)

 May, 1922

 The Library Board holds its first meeting on May, 15th, 1922.
-The following officers are elected: Mr. W. J. Cameron, President; Miss Clara L. Snow, Vice-President; Mr. A.R.
+The following officers are elected: W. J. Cameron, President; Clara L. Snow, Vice-President; A.R.
 Little, Treasurer.
 The Librarian was appointed to act as Secretary to the Board.

 1923